 Additionally, developers benefit from TON’s developer-friendly ecosystem, including access to SDKs, APIs, and templates for creating tap-to-earn games.
 These tools make it easier to develop and launch new games, further supporting the growth of tap-to-earn gaming on the TON blockchain.

 Notcoin was the first Tap-to-Earn game to launch and start this tap-to-earn phenomenon.
-With over 35 million players in a few months, the game became a big success.
+The game became a big success with over 35 million players in a few months.
 Players earn Notcoins by tapping a virtual coin and completing tasks while enjoying community-driven features like squads and leaderboards.

 Launched in March 2024, Hamster Kombat quickly became the most popular tap-to-earn game with over 350 million players.
-Unlike many other games in the genre, Hamster Kombat features a unique narrative where players manage a virtual crypto exchange as a hamster CEO, adding a strategic twist to the traditional tapping mechanism.
-Players earn coins by tapping and investing in upgrades like marketing and talent, making it more engaging compared to other games that rely solely on tapping.
+Unlike many other games in this genre, Hamster Kombat features a unique narrative where players manage a virtual crypto exchange as a hamster CEO, adding a strategic twist to the traditional tapping mechanism.
+Players earn coins by tapping and investing in upgrades like marketing and talent, making it more engaging than other games relying solely on tapping.

 TapSwap launched in February 2024 and attracted over 67 million players.
 It combines the simplicity of tap-to-earn with a marketplace concept.
 The game’s UI and mechanics are reminiscent of Notcoin, and given how closely the two games were launched, it seems more like they implemented similar ideas rather than copying each other.
 In TapSwap, players earn coins by tapping and completing tasks, which they can then use to trade within a virtual marketplace